hhgiap241/99techteam-backend-challenge/src/problem5/README.md

 # Bookstore API 📚

 A comprehensive REST API for managing a bookstore with user authentication, book management, and order processing.
 Built with Node.js, TypeScript, Express, PostgreSQL, and TypeORM.
+Features comprehensive testing with Jest, Docker containerization, and testcontainers for reliable integration testing.

 ## 📑 Table of Contents